Position: Evaluation of ECG Representations Must Be Fixed: Related Work

 \section{Related Work}

 \textbf{Benchmarking in ML.} Progress in empirical ML has long been driven by benchmarks (e.g., \citealp{geiger2012, lin2014, russakovsky2015, wang2018}).
-However, evaluation practices often lack rigor and standardization across studies \cite{liptonSteinhardt2019, liao2021, herrmann2024}.
-This has motivated a growing body of work that critically examines and improves benchmark design and reporting (e.g., \citealp{gebru2021, pineau2021, vendrow2025}).
-Many important lessons have emerged from analyses of domain-specific settings, for instance, in recommendation systems \cite{dacrema2019}, neural network pruning \cite{blalockOrtiz2020}, anomaly detection \cite{liuPaparrizos2024}, and graph learning \cite{speicher2025}.
+However, evaluation practices often lack rigor and standardization \cite{liptonSteinhardt2019, liao2021, herrmann2024}.
+This has motivated work that critically examines and improves benchmark design and reporting (e.g., \citealp{gebru2021, pineau2021, vendrow2025}).
+Many lessons have emerged from domain-specific settings, for instance, in recommendation systems \cite{dacrema2019}, neural network pruning \cite{blalockOrtiz2020}, anomaly detection \cite{liuPaparrizos2024}, and graph learning \cite{speicher2025}.

 \textbf{ECG Benchmarking.} ECGs are routinely collected in clinical care, so large labeled corpora exist in many health systems.
 Yet, these data are rarely shared because of patient privacy constraints and institutional requirements.
 As a result, despite the volume of ECGs that exist, there are few open-source datasets.